Distinguishing cosmological models through quantum signatures of primordial perturbations

-where, $v_m$ are the Mukhanov-Sasaki variables associated with the curvature and entropic perturbations and $p_m$ are the conjugate momenta.
+where, $v_m$ are the real/imaginary parts of Mukhanov-Sasaki variables associated with the curvature and entropic perturbations and $p_m$ are the conjugate momenta.
 Also, $A_{mn}$ and $B_{mn}$ are both $(N_{\rm f}\times N_{\rm f})$ matrices, with entries being functions of the conformal time $\eta$.
 In particular, the matrix $B_{mn}$ is symmetric.
 These matrices denote the couplings between the momenta and the Mukhanov-Sasaki variables, as well as the coupling between the Mukhanov-Sasaki variables themselves, respectively.
 Note that, each of these variables and their conjugate momenta are functions of the wave number $k$ and should be expressed as $v_{m(k)}$ and $p_{m(k)}$, respectively, and the total Hamiltonian should also involve an integral over all the wave modes $k$.
 Since each of these wave modes are decoupled, it follows that, the results obtained for one of the modes will hold for all the others and hence we have removed any reference to the wave number from our analysis.
-From above expression, it is straightforward to obtain the Hamilton's equations as,